 Promoting our national defense and ensuring our homeland security are two of the most important functions of our federal government.
-The men and women who serve in the United States military answer the call time and again to leave their loved ones, put themselves in harm’s way, and execute challenging missions abroad.
-I will always appreciate their dedication and willingness to serve, particularly amidst the unprecedented challenges currently facing our nation.
-The global security environment continues to grow increasingly complex and unpredictable, and I remain committed to providing our military, intelligence and homeland security personnel with the support they need to do their difficult jobs.
+The global security environment continues to grow increasingly complex and unpredictable, and I remain committed to providing our military, intelligence, and homeland security personnel with the support they need to do their difficult jobs.

 I have always worked hard to give DHS what it needs to accomplish its mission of protecting our nation, while also pushing for necessary changes to adapt to the security issues we face both now and in the future.
 I have worked to replace the U.S. Coast Guard’s aging ships and aircraft, while also beefing up security at our airports by adding more efficient and accurate screening equipment, increasing scanning of cargo containers at our ports, prioritizing funding for improved cybersecurity, and supporting programs to halt the flow of illegal immigrants and drug-traffickers across our borders.